Boston Medical Group

-Boston Medical Group is a network of medical offices sharing research information and treatment methods for erectile dysfunction and premature ejaculation.
+Boston Medical Group (doing business as Boston Medical) is a network of medical offices sharing research information and treatment methods for erectile dysfunction and premature ejaculation.

 The company opened its first office in Mexico in Guadalajara, Jalisco on 4 July 1997.
 In 2006, due to differences in visions, the shareholders of Boston Medical Group decided to part ways.
-This decision resulted in the creation of two entirely separate entities, each with its own management, operations, marketing, advertising, and medical protocols, yet both operating under the shared "Boston Medical Group" brand name.
+This decision resulted in the creation of two entirely separate entities, each with its own management, operations, marketing, advertising, and medical protocols, while both operating under the "Boston Medical Group" brand name.

-As per 2023, The U.S. operations of Boston Medical Group has pivoted to primarily offering telemedicine services within the country.
+As of 2023, The U.S. operations of Boston Medical Group primarily offer telemedicine services.
 In contrast, the international division operates in several countries, maintaining over 100 offices in locations such as Mexico, Argentina, Brazil, Colombia, Peru and Spain.

+In December 2025, the company underwent a branding change and adopted the name Boston Medical, continuing its operations under the same corporate structure previously known as Boston Medical Group.

-Boston Medical Group (US) Treatment for Erectile Dysfunction, Premature Ejaculation & Hormone Therapy
+Treatment for Erectile Dysfunction, Premature Ejaculation & Hormone Therapy

 The office's primary treatment, called intracavernous pharmacotherapy (ICP), consists of administering an injection of a vasodilator drug by inserting a hypodermic needle directly into the penis, which increases blood flow, and causes an erection in minutes in many patients.

 ICP treatment has been used to help create and maintain erections in patients who do not respond to more mainstream medications or are prohibited from taking these drugs because of a heart condition, diabetes or blood pressure since ICP treatments are localized and do not typically interact with other systemic medications.

 Intracavernous pharmacotherapy can be used in patients with a wide variety of ailments wherein other medications might not be as effective.
 For example, a study showed that over seventy percent of patients with a spinal cord injury responded positively to intracavernous pharmacotherapy and were able to achieve an erection.

-In addition to ICP, Boston Medical Group also offers treatments in hormone replacement therapy (HRT), specifically for low testosterone (Low T), a sublingual form of the well-known drug Viagra which is dissolved under the tongue and quickly enters the blood stream and a variety of treatment programs designed to specifically address low libido, ED, and premature ejaculation.
+In addition to ICP, the company also offers treatments in hormone replacement therapy (HRT), specifically for low testosterone (Low T), a sublingual form of the well-known drug Viagra which is dissolved under the tongue and quickly enters the blood stream and a variety of treatment programs designed to specifically address low libido, ED, and premature ejaculation.